antoinecollet5/pyesmda/CONTRIBUTING.rst

 Features
 ~~~~~~~~

-If you wish to propose a feature, please file an issue on `the GitLab Tracker <https://gitlab.com/antoinecollet5/pyesmdaissues>`_ using the **Feature** description template.
+If you wish to propose a feature, please file an issue on `the GitHub Tracker <https://github.com/antoinecollet5/pyesmda/issues>`_ using the **Feature** description template.
 Community members will help refine and design your idea until it is ready for implementation.
 Via these early reviews, we hope to steer contributors away from producing work outside of the project boundaries.

 Please see the `Merge Request Guidelines`_ for details on best developmental practices.